Back to Glossary

 Track Terminology

-A Service Park is a designated area in rally racing where teams perform maintenance and repairs on their vehicles during a competition.
+A Service Park is a designated area at rally events where teams can perform maintenance, repairs, and preparations on their rally cars during scheduled breaks in the competition.

 Never Miss a Race!